opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 agentcore configure -e opensearch_mcp_server.py --protocol MCP
 ```

-Follow the prompts to:
+Follow the prompts to perform the following actions:
-- Auto-create execution role (or specify existing)
+- Auto-create an execution role (or specify an existing one)
-- Auto-create ECR repository (or specify existing)
+- Auto-create an ECR repository (or specify an existing one)
-- Select your requirements.txt file
+- Select your `requirements.txt` file
-- Configure OAuth authorizer with discovery URL and client ID
+- Configure the OAuth authorizer with the discovery URL and client ID

-### Deploying to AgentCore Runtime
+### Deploying to AgentCore runtime

 Deploy your MCP server: